 You may find out your child has hearing loss when they're born, or might be diagnosed later in childhood.
 Either way, the most important thing to do is to get the right treatment as early as possible.
 If you understand more about the condition, you can get your child the help they need so they can learn, play, and keep up with other kids their age.

 The causes of hearing loss in children include:

-- Otitis media.
-This middle ear infection occurs often in young children because their Eustachian tubes (the tubes that connect the middle ear to the nose) are not fully developed.
-Fluid builds up behind the eardrum and can become infected.
-Even if there is no pain or infection, the fluid can impair hearing if it stays there, at least temporarily.
-In severe and chronic cases, otitis media can lead to permanent hearing loss.
+Otitis media.
+This middle ear infection happens often in young children because the tubes that connect the middle ear to the nose, called Eustachian tubes, aren’t fully formed.
+Fluid builds up behind the eardrum and can get infected.
+Even if there’s no pain or infection, the fluid can affect hearing if it stays there, at least for a short time.
+In severe and long-lasting cases, otitis media can lead to permanent hearing loss.

-- Making simple sounds that eventually taper off
+- Your child makes simple sounds that taper off

 A child with otitis media may also:

 - Pull or rub an ear